Using Campaigns and Quick Campaigns in Dynamics 365

 - If you have email tracking enabled, you can use mail merge to automatically generate email campaign responses.

 Sales literature.
-Any sales literature that you have created in Dynamics CRM can also be associated with a particular campaign.
+Any sales literature that you have created in Dynamics 365 can also be associated with a particular campaign.

 Price lists.
 Price lists are useful if your campaign is designed to include an offer or other promotion that might involve special pricing for a product or products.
-You can create a discounted price list specific to your campaign and associate it to the campaign.
+You can create a price list specific to your campaign and associate it with the campaign.

-Generally, these are the broad steps you should follow when creating Microsoft Dynamics CRM campaigns:
+Generally, these are the broad steps you should follow when creating Microsoft Dynamics 365 campaigns:

 - Create a campaign record.
 This will be where you will associate marketing lists, planning activities, campaign activities, target products and sales literature.